salim-h1/keypass/README.md

 - Store, retrieve, and manage passwords encrypted in a local file that requires a master password to unlock.
 - Options: add, list, search, delete entries.
 Could optionally integrate cryptography or keyring.

+## Tasks to complete:

+- Encrypt and Decrypt functions to access password vault
+- Proper storage of data as JSON
+- Add better command line parsing